Skip to content

 Of all the things a grandparent can leave behind, a personal letter may be the most lasting.
 Real estate can be sold, money can be spent, furniture disperses through families and eventually disappears.
 But a letter written in your own hand, addressed personally to a grandchild, with your specific words and memories and wishes — that becomes something they keep in a drawer and read again at turning points in their lives.

-The challenge is that most grandparents who want to write such a letter don't know where to start.
+The challenge is that most grandparents who want to write such a letter do not know where to start.
 It feels too important to write casually and too personal to structure formally.
 This guide offers a practical approach that honors both the intimacy and the significance of the task.

 Why Grandparent Letters Matter

-Before thinking about what to write, it helps to understand why this type of letter carries such weight.
-Research on intergenerational connection and family resilience consistently finds that children and young adults who have strong connections to their family's history — who know their grandparents' stories, who understand where they came from — are more resilient, more confident, and better equipped to navigate adversity.
+Research on intergenerational connection and family resilience consistently finds that children and young adults who know their grandparents' stories — who understand where they came from — are more resilient, more confident, and better equipped to navigate adversity.

 Duke's research found that children who knew more about their family history had higher levels of what he called "intergenerational narrative identity" — a sense that they are part of something larger than themselves.
 This sense of belonging proved to be one of the strongest predictors of resilience.

 A letter from a grandparent is a direct contribution to this intergenerational narrative.
-It connects a child to a life lived before they existed, and it models the kind of reflection and meaning-making that helps people navigate their own lives with wisdom.
+It connects a child to a life lived before they existed, and it models the kind of reflection and meaning-making that helps people navigate their own lives.

 Choosing Your Audience

 A letter to a grandchild should be written with a specific person in mind, not addressed generically to all grandchildren at once.
-Individual letters, even if they share some themes and content, carry far more weight than a group letter because they feel personal — because the reader understands that you saw them, specifically, and took time to address them.
+Individual letters, even if they share some themes and content, carry far more weight than a group letter — the reader understands that you saw them specifically, and took time to address them.

-Consider your grandchild's age when you're writing the letter.
-If they are young, the letter will likely be read to them initially by their parents and then kept until they're old enough to read and understand it themselves.
+Consider your grandchild's age when you are writing.
+If they are young, the letter will likely be read to them initially by their parents and then kept until they are old enough to read and understand it themselves.
 If they are a teenager or young adult, you can write more directly to their current life circumstances.
-If they are an adult with their own family, you can write from a place of peer-to-peer reflection.

 Whatever their current age, write to the person you believe they are becoming as well as the person they are now.
 A letter that says "I watch you growing up and I see someone who is curious about the world, who cares deeply about fairness, who makes people laugh" is both more personal and more lasting than one that simply describes your feelings.